We are an authentic Montessori school

 We are a small school

-By design, Montessori Family School is a small school, with approximately 150 students in grades Pre-K through 8.
+By design, Montessori Family School is a small school, with approximately 160 students in Preschool through 8th grade.
 A small school has distinct strengths, which benefit students, parents, faculty and staff.

 Mission Focused: A small school,with a strong and focused mission, is united around a common purpose, which drives the school on a daily and yearly basis.
 Its mission defines the school and its values, and bonds students, teachers and families.
 As a small mission-focused school, MFS is able to concentrate on providing the best Montessori elementary education possible in a diverse community.